BerndFranzen/SWGOH-Guildstats/README.md

    one member and grab the allycode.
 Otherwise you have to find the guild through the ingame guild search, open it up, browse through the member list and do a web search for each individual member name together with "swgoh.gg", hopefully at least one member has an swgoh.gg profile.

+Q: Why does an MMScore of a character drop although I modded according to the recommendations?
+A: Because it's Meta and this is constantly changing so you may need to re-mod from time to time.

 PLANNED FEATURES